wsydney76/craft5-basic/README.md

 This project is prepared for local plugin development.
 The `extras` plugin is used as an example.

-* `docker-compose.mounts.yaml` is provided to mount the plugin directory
+* The `docker-compose.mounts.yaml` file allows you to mount the plugin directory for local development.
+Adjust or remove this file as needed to suit your environment.
 * `composer.json` has the necessary additions to use the `extras` local plugins
 * * `minimum-stability` is set to `dev`
 * * `prefer-stable` is set to `true`